-So it’s not surprising that, just as with chest pain, it can be difficult to tell what’s really going on in there when your tummy’s not feeling well.
-Add in other vague symptoms such as nausea and vomiting and you could have the stomach flu, food poisoning, gallstones or any number of other conditions.
+So it’s not surprising that, just as with chest pain or a headache, it can be difficult to tell what’s really going on in there when your tummy’s not feeling well.
+Add in other vague symptoms such as nausea and vomiting and you could have the stomach flu, food poisoning, gallstones, kidney stones or any number of other conditions.

 The Big D.

 We’re not talking about Dallas.
 Nope … diarrhea.
 No one likes to have it or talk about it, but this dreaded symptom can clue you in on what your stomach pain may mean.

 “Diarrhea with vomiting is a good indication that you have a viral or bacterial infection and not a surgical emergency,” said David Hanscom, DO, an emergency medicine physician at Medical City Fort Worth and Medical City ER Burleson.
 “Viral infections are more common, but you could have a bacterial infection, such as from food poisoning.
 You’ll know pretty quickly after eating contaminated food — within a half hour to an hour.”